 Public data is generally accessible data, for example from public internet sites, social media networks or statistical offices.
 The data, at least in its raw form, is accessible to all market participants and accordingly offers little differentiation potential.
 However, if the data is refined, for example, it can create a unique data source.
 An example is Google's PageRank algorithm, which uses public data (websites) to create a prioritized search index.
 The search index is then owned data.

 With public data, the question of licensing is often unclear: what can I do with the data if there is no explicit license agreement?
 To address this issue, there are Open Data: public data that is under an open source license that governs the use, modification, and disclosure of the data.
-An example is the Wikipedia - or the canvas templates of Datentreiber, which are under a Creative Commons license.
+An example is Wikipedia as well as the canvas templates of Datentreiber, which are under a Creative Commons license.

 Use the following colors for the cards (data sources):

-In addition to the four quadrants, the data landscape template defines three areas delimited by dashed lines, which describe the granularity and type of data (from outside to inside):
+In addition to the four quadrants, the data landscape canvas defines three areas delimited by dashed lines, which describe the granularity and type of data (from outside to inside):

 Place your data sources in one of the three areas accordingly.
 If a data source contains data of different granularity or type, place the appropriate card on the boundary of either area, or create two or more cards and place them in their respective areas.

 Focus your attention on the yellow and red cards and ask yourself: "What are the open questions and critical assumptions?
 Who do we need to talk to, to gain access to these data sources?
-How can we complement missing data, for example data partnerships with other companies or with new or enhanced products for customers?"
-From this, you can directly derive tasks and the next steps and note, for example, on white cards which you position next to the relevant data sources.
+How can we complement missing data, for example with data partnerships with other companies or with new or enhanced products for customers?
+From questions like these, you can directly derive tasks and the next steps.
+These actions you can, for example, note down on white cards which you position next to the relevant data sources.

-Combine the data sources into databases and transfer the databases to the box exploitation the parent data strategy and/or the box key resources of a business model.
+Combine the data sources into databases and transfer the databases to the box utilization the parent data strategy and/or the box key resources of a business model.

 or to add feedback.

 Thank you for your message.
 We will get back to you as soon as possible!